matejmarek/VOT2023_Dataset_presentation/presentation_mosaic/README.md

 This is a program to make a video mosaic out of images for a VOT presentation.
 The parameters will be: 1920:1080 and frame rate: 30, but you can easily change them in the program.
+You can see an example of a frame in this directory
 ## Preparations

 I assume that your structure looks like this: